Chop Kick Panda

 Chop Kick Panda is a 2011 American 2D animated film written by Robert Zappia.
-It was produced by Renegade Animation and was released in the United States in May 10, 2011.
+It was produced by Renegade Animation and was released in the United States on May 10, 2011, by Gaiam.
 It has a running time of 41 minutes.
-The movie is considered a knock off of DreamWorks's Kung Fu Panda and received poorly negative reviews from critics and audience.
+The movie is considered a mockbuster of DreamWorks's Kung Fu Panda and received mostly negative reviews from critics.

 Premise

 Zibo is a lazy panda who dreams of being a master of martial arts.
 He knows that an evil tiger has plans to take over the kingdom, so he must stop him.

 There is a large lovable panda named Lu, who is the sixth generation owner of the Tae Kwon Do dojo.
 Lu does not know that buried beneath the dojo is the ancient Amulet of Fury.
 The mythical amulet gives its owner ultimate power and protection.